Healthdirect Free Australian health advice you can count on.

 Key facts

-• Ophthalmologists are medical doctors who have further specialised in medical and surgical management of eye disease.
+• Ophthalmologists are medical doctors who have further training in eye diseases.

 What is an ophthalmologist?

-Ophthalmologists are medical doctors with additional specialist training in the diagnosis and management of disorders of the eye and visual system.
-They are also sometimes called eye doctors or eye surgeons.
+An ophthalmologist is a specialist eye doctor.
+Ophthalmologists are medical doctors with additional training in the diagnosis and treatment of eye conditions.
+They are also sometimes called eye surgeons.

-In Australia, ophthalmologists need to complete at least 5 years of specialist training after they become a doctor.
-If you have an eye disease or visual disorder, your doctor or optometrist may refer you to an ophthalmologist.
+In Australia, ophthalmologists need to complete several years of specialist training after they become a doctor.
+If you have an eye disease or vision problem, your doctor or optometrist may refer you to an ophthalmologist.

 When do I see an ophthalmologist?